Go to Reviews.org AU Edition

 YouTube TV comes in at a close second because it has a variety of channels most families want.

-Although it’s the same price as fuboTV’s Starter package (which has about 20 more channels), YouTube TV is the only live TV streaming service that offers NFL Network, MLB Network, and NBA TV in its lineup for $65 per month.
+Although it's $5 less than fuboTV's Pro package (which has about 20 more channels), YouTube TV is the only live TV streaming service that offers NFL Network, MLB Network, and NBA TV in its lineup for $65 per month.

-If you’re a major sports watcher, YouTube TV might be the best option for you.
-And of course, this service has channels for the kiddos and the roommate who loves reality TV.
+If you're a pro league sports watcher, YouTube TV might be the best option for you.
+And of course, this service has channels for the kiddos and for the roommate who loves reality TV.

 Check out the full YouTube TV channel lineup to see if it has the channels you and the house can enjoy, but some channels include the following: